f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

   :align: center
   :scale: 70%

-Configuring Interfaces from the WebUI
+Configuring Interfaces from the webUI
 -----------------------------------

-Within the F5OS WebUI the physical ports of the appliance will be visible by going to **Network Settings > Interfaces** page.
+Within the F5OS webUI the physical ports of the appliance will be visible by going to **Network Settings > Interfaces** page.

 .. image:: images/initial_setup_of_rseries_network_layer/image10.png
   :align: center
   :scale: 70%

 You can click on any interface to view its settings or edit them.
-You can currently change the interface State via the WebUI or the **Native VLAN** (untagged) and **Trunk VLANs** (tagged) as long as the interface is not part of a LAG.
+You can currently change the interface State via the webUI or the **Native VLAN** (untagged) and **Trunk VLANs** (tagged) as long as the interface is not part of a LAG.
 If the interface is part of the LAG then the VLAN configuration is done within the LAG rather than the interface.

 .. image:: images/initial_setup_of_rseries_network_layer/image11.png
   :align: center